GoSecure/pyrdp/README.md

 The captured NetNTLMv2 hash can be found in the `ntlmssp.log` log file and it's formatted so cracking tools like [John The Ripper](https://www.openwall.com/john/) or [hashcat](https://hashcat.net/hashcat/) can ingest it.

+This technique has been described in details in a blog post: [Capturing RDP NetNTLMv2 Hashes: Attack details and a Technical How-To Guide](https://www.gosecure.net/blog/2022/01/17/capturing-rdp-netntlmv2-hashes-attack-details-and-a-technical-how-to-guide/)

 This feature is compatible with `--auth ssp` but incompatible with `--nla-redirection-host`.

 #### Connecting to the PyRDP player